 Before you start any assignment, you need to know what your instructor is asking you to do.
 Understanding task words can help you figure out what you are expected to do in your assignment.
 However, always talk to your instructor if you don't understand the instructions.

-If you're still struggling with how to start an assignment, make an appointment with the Learning Commons!
+If you're still struggling with how to start an assignment, make an appointment with the Writing Services

 Come up with a research question to help you focus your topic.
 To learn how to develop an interesting idea into a research question, watch the Library's tutorial Defining a Research Question and Doing Background Research.